-A proposal team should be able to complete 70-80% of a response using an RFP answer library (see tips 3 and 5).
+A proposal team should be able to complete 70-80% of a response using an RFP Content Library (see tips 3 and 5).
 Then set up SMEs as reviewers to save time and avoid having them answer the same question multiple times.

 With the right RFP automation software, you can reduce the burden on SMEs with functionality such as robust search options, marketing-approved templates, and targeted action items.
 One important reminder: SMEs—like many of us—are resistant to change.
 Any change you make—even if it’s being done to simplify their lives—has to be quick to learn and to show value.
 Don’t hesitate to kick off the RFP process with a quick 30-minute training session and a one-page how-to guide for easy reference.

-#3: Update the RFP Answer Library on a Regular Cadence
+#3: Update the RFP Content Library on a regular cadence

 If you are downselected or win an RFP, then SMEs will be first onsite, which means if there were any mistakes in the RFP response, they have to answer for them.
 If the new client reads that your product or service will do “X”, then SMEs are onsite having to explain why that’s not the case.
 Help SMEs understand that their involvement ensures a smoother transition and more positive client interaction.

 The more up to date the Content Library, the more your proposal team can complete automatically, and the easier SME lives will be during live proposals.